 The change was also necessary due to the fact that Walmart was trying to rebrand themselves at the time to do away with its image as a cheap, lower-class company.
 Walmart knew that switching logos was a prominent part of changing their image and associations, regardless of whether or not the old logo was sufficient, and decided to go with a completely new design that would be the new face of the rebranded company.

 Concerning the purpose of the spark in the logo, Linda Blakely said it best by pointing out that the spark is a symbol for innovation and inspiration—both things that have driven the company forward over the years.

-Popularity of the Walmart Logo
+The popularity of the Walmart Logo

-When you run a company as big and influential as Walmart, everyone is going to have an opinion about your every move.
+When you run a company as prominent and influential as Walmart, everyone is going to have an opinion about your every move.
 Concerning the decision to go with the new logo, people voiced a lot of criticism, saying that the design was uninspired and describing the spark as looking like everything from an asterisk to a sphincter.

 Regardless of whether the design for Walmart’s new logo was uninspired, it still served its purpose well.
 In Walmart’s case, the new logo didn’t have to be completely innovative and original, it just had to be different from their old one—something that would represent a fresh start and a new direction for the company.

-This is an important lesson for anyone considering rebranding.
+This is an essential lesson for anyone considering rebranding.
 If you are aiming to drastically change the image of your company, you will need to get rid of the things people associate with the company’s old branding.
 No matter how much you change about the mission, function, and marketing of a company, people will have a hard time seeing it as any different if it is still represented by the same logo.
 Executives at Walmart realized this and chose a fresh, new logo to represent their company going forward.